k0ekk0ek/arena/README.md

 # dlmalloc modified to hand out relative addresses

-An modified version of Doug Lea's excelent mspace allocator.
+A modified version of Doug Lea's excelent mspace allocator.

 An upcoming project requires an allocator that hands out addresses relative to a contiguous memory segment.
 While, for this particular project, a variant